Updated Jan 10, 2023

 Additional solar incentives might be available through specific municipalities and utility companies, although these hinge on your location and electricity provider.
 Once you find a viable incentive, be sure to do your research.
 Many incentives require the homeowner to follow specific steps to receive the rebate, so follow the application instructions, permitting, documentation, etc., to a T.

 As of 2022, the Federal Solar Investment Tax Credit is available to all 50 states, including Georgia.
-The credit currently sits at 26%, accounting for a sizeable portion of the purchase price.
-The ITC works by returning 26% of the system cost via your tax return after you file.
+The credit currently sits at 30%, accounting for a sizeable portion of the purchase price.
+The ITC returns 30% of the system cost via your tax return after you file.

 So, although Georgians have to pay the steep upfront cost, they can get a considerable chunk of this money back they receive their tax returns.
 Some exceptions exist to the ITC, such as solar leases and power purchase agreements (PPAs).
 Solar leases and PPAs are exempt from redeeming the ITC.

-Although multiple states offer a sales tax exemption as an additional enticement to go solar, Georgia provides nothing of the sort.
+Although multiple states offer a sales tax exemption as an additional enticement to go solar, Georgia provides nothing.
 Sales tax can account for a sizeable portion of your final cost, so being exempt is handy.

-However, Georgia homeowners should budget for an additional chunk of money to devote toward sales tax.
+However, Georgia homeowners should budget for more money to devote toward sales tax.
 As of 2022, sales tax in Georgia is 4%.
 Based on the average cost of solar in the state ($28,050), homeowners should expect to pay around $1,100 in sales tax.

 Like sales tax exemptions, many states offer solar property tax exemptions.
 Generally, any home improvement increases the value of your home, therefore increasing property taxes.
 Unfortunately, Georgia doesn’t provide solar property tax exemption.